Unsupervised Hierarchical Skill Discovery: Experiments and Domains

 \section{Experiments and Domains}

 Our experiments evaluate the ability of HiSD to discover reusable skills and compositional structure in both fully observable (Craftax) and partially observable (Minecraft) domains.
 These environments present long-horizon challenges well-suited for analysing hierarchical reuse.
-To ensure a robust comparison, we provide the baselines, CompILE and OMPN, with ground-truth sub-task orderings.
-Furthermore, we standardise the setting by providing the maximum number of skills, $K$, to all models.
-While CompILE additionally requires the number of segments per trajectory, and OMPN requires the depth of the hierarchy, HiSD operates without these supervisory signals (requiring only $K$).
+To ensure baselines are evaluated under their most favourable conditions, we provide CompILE and OMPN with ground truth sub-task orderings, and we standardise the setting by providing the maximum number of skills, $K$, to all models.
+Beyond this, the methods differ substantially in the supervision they require: CompILE additionally requires action labels and the number of segments per trajectory, OMPN requires action labels and the depth of the hierarchy, while HiSD operates without these supervisory signals (requiring only $K$). \Cref{tab:supervision_comparison} summarises this asymmetry.

 In this work, we refer to ``ground truth'' labels not as universal truths, but as algorithmic annotations derived from domain knowledge.
 For both environments, we construct these labels programmatically by monitoring game state changes (specifically inventory deltas and interaction logs) to assign skill labels to trajectory segments.
 For Craftax and Minecraft \cite{craftax, open_ai_vpt}, the approximate number of distinct skills can be inferred from the game’s compositional structure: each distinct event, such as gathering a resource, crafting an item, or placing a block, corresponds to an individual skill.